Acherontas/Numbers_ALT_Method/README.md

 The images have a false

-U have to recompile the app
+You have to recompile the app
 in order to work correctly

 for any information